Download and print as a PDF (191kB pdf)

 Your child does not have to be able to read or talk to have a sight test.

-Babies can see when they are born, but their eyes don’t always focus accurately.
 A baby’s eyes may squint sometimes (where the eyes are not lined up together), but if their eyes always seem to be out of alignment, this should be investigated.
 Their eyes develop gradually, and after about six weeks they should be able to follow something colourful or interesting with their eyes.

 You can also try covering each of the baby’s eyes in turn.
-If they object to having one eye covered more than the other, they may have problems seeing out of one eye.
-As they get older, start to point out objects both close up and far away.
-If they struggle to see the objects, contact your GP or Health Visitor for advice.
+If they object to having one eye covered more than the other, they may have a problem seeing out of one eye.

 If you notice your child appears to have a squint after they are more than six months old, you should have their eyes checked as soon as possible.
-The sooner the child is treated, the more likely they are to have good vision.
-If a lazy eye is not treated before the child is aged seven or eight, the child’s vision may be permanently affected.
+The sooner they are treated, the more likely they are to have good vision.

+Yes.
 You should make sure your child’s eyes are tested if:

-- Your child has special needs.
+- your child has special needs.
 Children with special needs often have eye problems.

-- There is a history of a squint or lazy eye in your child’s family.
+- there is a history of a squint or lazy eye in your child’s family

-- People in the family needed to wear glasses when they were young.
+- people in the family needed to wear glasses when they were young.

 - One eye turns in or out.
 This may be easier to spot when the child is tired.